Tips for Parents with Young Children to Tackle the Rising Cost of Living

 While caring for your children and managing day-to-day expenses, it’s easy to overlook long-term financial goals like your retirement.
 The good news is that, the earlier you start, the easier it will be to build a comfortable nest egg.

 Retirement planning isn’t just about putting money away in a savings account.
 Navigating the uncertainties of declining health, maintaining a sustainable lifestyle, and ensuring that savings last can be daunting for many Singaporeans.
-Inflation should also be factored in to ensure that the value of their money is not eroded away.
+Inflation should also be factored in to ensure that the value of one’s money is not eroded away.

 Financial freedom doesn’t happen overnight – get a comprehensive financial plan to help you achieve your life goals, no matter what happens along the way.
-Take advantage of the power of compounding and start investing early in MoneyOwl’s Dimensional portfolios.
-Dimensional is based on an investment strategy grounded in Nobel Prize-winning economic theory, which helps you grow your money reliably in a selection of broadly diversified portfolios.

 In Conclusion